Willowsounds/API-LAB-Group1/README.md

 Copyright (c) 2016 Tal Ater

 **What the project does**
-[Annyang] is a tiny javascript SpeechRecognition library that lets your users control your site with voice commands.
+[Annyang] is a tiny JavaScript speech recognition library that lets users control a website with voice commands.
 Annyang has no dependencies, weighs just 2 KB, and is free to use and modify.

-Our team has used Annyang to intergate the speech recognition property as a way of accesing content.
+Our group has used Annyang to integrate the speech recognition property as a way of accesing content or getting output to the screen.
 The examples presented include different content types: text, video, ......._____________

 **Why the project is useful**
  Voice-controlled interfaces are growing concern in interaction design.
 In what ways will humans communicate to computers through voice?
 Voice-control interfaces can promote inclusivity of people with physical dysability.